C. K. Nanu

 C. Kunchappu Nanu was a member of Kerala Legislative Assembly from Vatakara constituency.
 He represented Janata Dal (S) party.

 Political life

 He started his political life as a Congress Sevadal volunteer.
 He was the secretary and president of State Youth Congress.
 He was the minister for Forest and Transport from February 2000 to May 2001.
 Now, he is a member of Janata Dal (S) National Committee.
 He was elected to the Kerala Legislative Assembly in 1996, 2001, 2011 and 2016.

 Personal life

 He was born on 6 September 1937 as the son of C. K. Kunchappu and Chirutha.
 He is married to Malathi and has two sons and a daughter.
-13 years ago daughter passed away.